 Sometimes to be able to get the best out of things, we must act against our gut will.
 This applies to what we are about to discuss with you today.
 Selling your home may sound to be simple enough, but not when you what to get the best price for your home's value at the time.
 Here are two sure way to sell your home for the best value.

 This may seem counterintuitive, but let's take a look at this concept for a moment.
 Many homeowners think that pricing their homes a little OVER market value will leave them with room for negotiation when, in actuality, it just dramatically lessens the demand for their houses (see chart below).

 Instead of the seller trying to 'win' the negotiation with one buyer, they should price their house so that demand for the home is maximized.
 By doing so, the seller will not be fighting with a buyer over the price but will instead have multiple buyers fighting with each other over the house.

 "Aim to price your property at or just slightly below the going rate.
 Today's buyers are highly informed, so if they sense they're getting a deal, they're likely to bid up a property that's slightly underpriced, especially in areas with low inventory."

 2. Use a Real Estate Professional

-This, too, may seem counter-intuitive.
-The seller may think they would make more money if they didn't have to pay a real estate commission.
-With this being said, studies have shown that homes typically sell for more money when handled by a real estate professional.
+This, too, may seem counterintuitive as the seller may think that he or she will make more money by avoiding a real estate commission.
+With this being said, studies have shown that homes typically sell for more money when handled by real estate professionals.

 "FSBOs tend to sell for lower prices than comparable home sales, and in many cases below the average differential represented by the prevailing commission rate."